What is this?

 Status pages are notoriously slow to update.
 By the time it officially says "Investigating," social media has already posted fifteen "is it just me?" threads.
 The Misery Index captures that gap — and the uncomfortable truth about how dependent we've all become on AI to write our code.

 Reddit is the primary social signal — r/ClaudeAI is where developers go to vent when things break.
-But Reddit blocks API access from cloud IPs, so we built a separate service that fetches Reddit data and pushes it alongside the Bluesky results collected by the GitHub Action.
+But Reddit blocks API access from cloud IPs, so we built a separate service that fetches Reddit data and pushes it alongside the Bluesky results.
 Bluesky serves as a secondary signal with a free, open API that runs from the cloud just fine.

 Data sources